Restoring Healthy Habits When You’re Burned Out

 Alcohol or drug use increases:

 - Start by monitoring how much you are drinking/using, try this for a week, and see what your results are.
 Once you have the facts you will be in a better position to move forward.
 Note: It can be harmful to stop drinking suddenly if you are dependent on alcohol.
 Make sure you speak to your GP before stopping suddenly.

 You stay up late watching TV or gaming:

 - It can be so easy to fall into a cycle of sitting in front of the TV until early hours, waking up exhausted, and then doing it all over again.
 Start by cutting back one hour of screen time (e.g., going to bed at 11 instead of midnight) over a period of weeks until you have gotten to a bedtime that fits you.

 You withdraw from family and friendships:

-- Keeping up with loved ones can be challenging when you feel you have no energy for yourself, but they are also a source of support.
-Be open and honest with feeling burnt out and let them know you need time, space, or more support.
+- Keeping up with loved ones can be challenging when you feel you have no energy for yourself; but they are also a source of support.
+Be open and honest with feeling burned out and let them know you need time, space, or more support.